Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

 !!! note

-    Some nodes have multithreading (SMT) enabled, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get `MB per Core`*`number of threads`, because the memory of the other threads is allocated implicitly, too.
+    \* Some nodes have multithreading (SMT) enabled, so for every physical core allocated (e.g., with `SLURM_HINT=nomultithread`), you will always get `MB per Core`*`number of threads`, because the memory of the other threads is allocated implicitly, too.

-    Those nodes are marked with an asterisk.
-    Some of the partitions, denoted with a double asterisk, have a counterpart for interactive jobs.
-These partitions have a `-interactive` suffix (e.g. `ml-interactive`) and have the same configuration.
+    ** These partitions have a counterpart for interactive jobs.
+The corresponding partitions is suffixed with `-interactive` (e.g. `ml-interactive`) and have the same configuration.

     There is also a meta partition `haswell`, which contain partition `haswell64`, `haswell128`, `haswell256` and `smp2`and this is also the default partition.
 If you specify no partition or partition `haswell` a Slurm plugin will choose the partition which fits to your memory requirements.
 There are some other partitions, which are not specified in the table above, but those partitions should not be used directly.